Freedom House Ambulance Service: Media

 There are two documentaries about the Freedom House.
 In January 2023, Pittsburgh local television station WQED released a documentary called, "Freedom House Ambulance: the FIRST Responders."
 The documentary, "Heroes On Call," began showing on February 4, 2025 by the streaming service Very Local, a subsidiary of Hearst Television broadcasting company.

 In the television show The Pitt, a patient featured in season 1 episode 8 was a former Freedom House Ambulance medic.
-The show is set in the ER of the fictional Pittsburgh Trauma Medical Hospital.
+The show is set in the ER of the fictional Pittsburgh Trauma Medical Center.
 The patient, Willie Alexander, is an 81-year-old man with dementia whose pacemaker is discovered to be detached.
 Despite his dementia Alexander demonstrates some familiarity with medical terms.
 The audience later learns that Alexander has extensive medical knowledge from his time as a Freedom House Ambulance medic.
-The character of Dr. Robby, the attending physician in the show, describes the Freedom House medics as "the first paramedics in the country," and credits Freedom House with inspiring the modern 911 EMS system.
+The character of Dr. Robby, the attending physician in the show, describes the Freedom House medics as "the first paramedics in the country," and credits Freedom House with inspiring the modern 911 (emergency telephone number) system.

+The movie Mother, Jugs & Speed humorously portrays the struggle of competing ambulance services before 911.
+The main characters compete against a Black-owned ambulance company and are forced to unite in the end.
+The title character starts as the radio dispatcher and becomes the first female Emergency medical technician.